MistahWrite/study_guide_assessment_1/README.md

 ## Iterations

   - In the src/ directory, you’ll find a file called ‘warm-up.js’.
 Read through the instructions in the file carefully.
-The exercises in this file will help you to complete the rest of the iterations
+The exercises in this file will help you to complete the rest of the iterations.
+DO NOT MOVE ON TO THE NEXT ITERATION UNTIL THIS SECTION IS COMPLETE!!!

 1. Complete the book tests